Wild Man 15, 2018, Blue pencil on mylar, 25 x 15 cm

 Canadian artist Zachari Logan (*1980) works mainly with large-scale drawing, ceramics and installation practices, evolving a visual language that explores intersections between identity, memory and place.

-Works by Zachari Logan are found in private and public collections worldwide; including the National Gallery of Canada, Art Gallery of Ontario, Remai Modern, Leslie-Lohman Museum (NYC), McMichael Canadian Art Collection, Mackenzie Art Gallery, Scarfone Hartley Gallery: University of Tampa, Toronto Dominion (TD Trust) and Cadillac Fairview among others.
+Logan has exhibited widely throughout North America, Europe and Asia and is found in private and public collections worldwide, including; National Gallery of Canada, Art Gallery of Ontario, Remai Modern, McMichael Canadian Art Collection, Leslie-Lohman Museum, 21cMuseums Hotel Collection, Thetis Foundation and the Nerman MOCA among others.